Fios-Quest/YouTube-Scripts/src/space/newtype.md

 > show code 03_basic_newtype

-In this example I've wrapped our `u64`s in tuple structs, one for each of Year, Month and Day.
+Here, I've wrapped our `u64`s in tuple structs, one for each of Year, Month and Day.

 I've also modified our function to explicitly take the `Month` type.